CarlOlsson/ulog_explorer/README.rst

 * Add your uLog file as an argument when launching ulog_explorer
 * Press C to clear the plot
 * Press V to auto range the visible range of the graph
+* Press B to display bold curves
+* Press M to display a marker at every data sample
 * Press O to open a new logfile
 * Press U to open a secondary logfile in a split screen environment
 * Press K to link the x and y axes of the plots